 If you’re applying for a Canadian visa, you’ll need to show proof of proficiency in either English or French in order to qualify for permanent residency.
 While English-speakers have two exams to choose from — CELPIP or IELTS — French speakers only have one: the TEF.
-Let’s take a look at what’s on the TEF and how to prepare for your language proficiency examination.
+Let’s take a look at what’s on the TEF and how to prepare for your language test for Canada immigration.

-First, what is the TEF?
-The TEF, or Test d’évaluation du français, is an exam administered by the Paris Chamber of Commerce that’s intended for non-native speakers.
+Let’s understand what the TEF Canada test means first.
+What is the TEF full form?
+Canada’s government recognizes TEF, or Test d’évaluation du français, scores when it comes to measuring non-native speakers’ proficiency in French.
+The testis an exam administered by the Paris Chamber of Commerce.
 It measures skills in five fluency areas: listening comprehension, reading, writing, speaking, and grammar.

 Two of the sections are optional for some test-takers, but all of them are required if you plan to use the results on your Canadian immigration application.